ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 You can learn more about CIDs in our [guide to Content Addressing][docs-cid], or by following the [interactive tutorials on ProtoSchool][protoschool-cid].
 :::

 Because it's the most compact form of IPFS link, the CID is a good fit for storing directly on the blockchain.
-We recommend storing CIDs as strings, in the base 32 encoding as shown in the example above.

 While it's tempting to save a few bytes on-chain by storing a CID in its binary form, doing so may cause problems with standard smart contract interfaces like [ERC-721][eip-721], whose `tokenURI` function returns a string URI value.
 By storing CIDs as strings to begin with, you can avoid an expensive on-chain conversion from binary to base 32.